veselv2010/NowPlaying/README.md

 7. On top of NowPlaying window you'll see a "bind "key" "exec audio.cfg"" line.
 Copy it to the clipboard and head back to CS:GO window
 8. Open console (~) in CS:GO
 9 Paste the string into the console
 10. Now depending on the method (manual or autosend) you'll either automatically send a chat message with track information on each change of it or do it yourself when in game.
-Aside from that, you can press the assigned button anytime to send mentioned chat message.
+Aside from that, you can press the assigned button anytime to send the mentioned chat message.